VUEngine/vuengine.github.io/documentation/user-guide/sound.md

     }
 ```

-Sounds can be set to auto release on completion.
-This is the default behavior when they are simply reproduced by calling SoundManager::playSound.
+`Sound`s can be set to auto release on completion.
+This is the default behavior when they are simply reproduced by calling `SoundManager::playSound`.